 “Why would I want to live anywhere else?”
 Duncan said.

 Lt.
 Ronald Fair brings a crime report to the monthly Guignard Neighborhood Association meeting.
 The Guignard neighborhood primarily sees crimes such as thefts and car break-ins.
-Courtesy of Jennifer Boyd
+Photo courtesy of Jennifer Boyd

 West Columbia Police Department’s Community Action Team currently consists of seven officers: Lt.
 Ronald Fair (above) and one other officer, two school resource officers, two River District officers and one animal patrol officer.

-The Saluda Gardens Neighborhood Association met in person in September of 2018, but has held virtual meetings after the onset of the Covid-19 pandemic.
+The Saluda Gardens Neighborhood Association met in person in September of 2018, but has held virtual meetings after the onset of the COVID-19 pandemic.
 West Columbia District 7 Councilwoman Erin Porter said the group hopes to go back to in-person meetings this spring.
-Courtesy of Erin Porter
+Photo courtesy of Erin Porter